shizuka-na-kazushi/laundry-watcher/README.md

 This repository is for web application which shows Laundry operation.
 It was developed for [Hydrangea Hakone](https://hydrangea-hakone.com).

-[Hydrangea Hakone](https://hydrangea-hakone.com) is rental apartment which is located at Miyagino area in Hakone.
+[Hydrangea Hakone](https://hydrangea-hakone.com) is rental apartment which is located at Miyagino area in Hakone, Japan.

 It has a social coin laundry room which all residents can use, and there are 2 washing machines and 2 drying machines.